Security

 Report incidents immediately—and accurately.
 Complete reports (correct time and location, clear descriptions, plate numbers, and any photos/video) feed the data law enforcement analyzes each month.
 Better data = smarter policing, targeted prevention, and a safer West Bottoms.

-Always file an official KCPD report for every incident.
+Always file an official police report — KCPD on the Missouri side, KCKPD on the Kansas side — for every incident.
 Accurate reporting helps identify patterns, justify resources, and guide CPTED fixes.

 Totals by Category